SilverLinings89/Waveguide/Progress.md

 The document for the extension of my contract is now finished.
 It also contains a graph of what the projects structure looks like.
 The texts and the graph can be used in my dissertation, where I also want introductury sections that explain the work in simple terms.

 I am now checking to see what the solver produces, if the constraints get distributed in the set_x_out_from_u function (the values should be correct before any functions get called otherwise the internal solver doesn't see the constraints I think).
 Also added a set_zero and distribute call to the vmult function, using the local constraint object.

+# Tuesday, 3rd of august

+Added a function that only solves the local problem for the global rhs in the solve part.
+I also removed the member u from the NonlocalProblem type.
+As a consequence, the functions setSolutionFromVector, setChildSolutionComponentsFromU and setChildRhsComponentsFromU no longer make sense.
+Will delete them after this run(done).
+Another problem is, that the logs dont work properly at the moment.
+The files other than main0.log remain empty.
+This should be an easy fix.

+Once the solver works or I run out of ideas to fix it, I should also fix the timer output.
+The current timer output seems incorrect.

+No difference using right vs left preconditioning.
+It makes sense to use right for now because it means that convergence is measured in the norm of the original space and not in the preconditioned one.
+I should introduce a variable later to choose this in the parameters.

+The local solver still generates the right amplitude so the error must be in the sweeping implementation.

+Found another bug.
+The sweeping implementation reused trace2 instead of using trace1 and trace2.
+As a consequence, the sweeping solver was corrupted.
+This might solve the issue.
+Running test.

+I cannot seem to find the exact source of the error.
+I have disabled some of the influences of set_zero and distribute and don't currently have a real overview of which calls to transfer a surface are really necessary...

+OK, so, status quo: In the current state, the amplitude is incorrect.
+It is safe to assume, that the local solver works.
+It generates a stable amplitude.

+# Wednesday, 4th of august

+I simplified the implementation of the apply_sweep function.
+There was also another instance of the set_zero / distribute calls in the vmult function, that I have now removed. testing.
+In the current implementation, the issue is, that there is again a discontinuity at the interfaces with decrease from both sides.
+I suspect that the distribute() call in the local solver sets the lower boundary zero.
+Then, after the weep, the distribute call after solve puts a zero for the lower process aswell because of the constraint declaring the 2 dofs as equivalent.

+I am now using the part before the sweeping preconditioner to build up a forward sweep and check amplitudes to see, where the error arises.